Kozea/Radicale/configuration.md

 Default: `/var/lib/radicale/collections`

+### filesystem_locking

+(This setting is only available in the development version!)

+Lock the storage.
+This must be disabled if locking is not supported by the underlying file system.
+Never start multiple instances of Radicale or edit the storage externally while Radicale is running if disabled.

+Default: `True`

+### max_sync_token_age

+(This feature is only available in the development version!)

+Delete sync-token that are older than the specified time. (seconds)

+Default: `2592000`

 ### filesystem_fsync
 Sync all changes to disk during requests.
 (This can impair performance.)
 Disabling it increases the risk of data loss, when the system crashes or